SuyashManiyar/zero-shot-segmentation/README.md

 This project focuses on two main tasks: zero-shot image segmentation and generating new camera views of objects.
 Follow the instructions below to set up and run the tasks.

+This repository also consists of a report to look at both the process flow charts and some results and discussion

 Installation Steps